 - Text mining, particularly in terms of extracting information from published papers, thus transforming documents to vectors of relatively low dimension to enable the use of data mining methods mentioned above.

 CCS has a sophisticated cheminformatics and compute infrastructure with a significant level of support from the institution.
 CCS facilitates scientific interactions and enables efficient research using informatics and computational approaches.
-A variety of departments and centers at the University use high content and high throughout screening approaches – The Miami Project to Cure Paralysis, the Diabetes Research Institute, the Cancer Center, Bascom Palmer Eye Institute, the Dept. of Surgery, the John P. Hussman Institute for Human Genomics.
+A variety of departments and centers at the University use high content and high throughout screening approaches—The Miami Project to Cure Paralysis, the Diabetes Research Institute, the Sylvester Comprehensive Cancer Care Center, Bascom Palmer Eye Institute, the Department of Surgery, the John P. Hussman Institute for Human Genomics.

 Cheminformatics and computational chemistry tools—running on HPC Linux cluster and high performance application server.

 - SciTegic Pipeline Pilot—visual work-flow-based programming environment (data pipelining); broad cheminformatics, reporting / visualization, modeling capabilities; integration of applications, databases, algorithms, data.

 - Leadscope Enterprise—integrated cheminformatics data mining and visualization environment; unique chemical perception (~27K custom keys; user extensions); various algorithms, HTS analysis, SAR / R-group analysis, data modeling.